powersdev/resume/README.md

 1. Copy the `.config` file to `~/.resume` and modify.
 2. Symlink the `bin/resume` binary to somewhere on your path.

+This project uses [lefthook](//github.com/evilmartians/lefthook) to build the PDF as a pre-commit hook to ensure you always commit the latest copy.

 ## Command Usage

 ```